esp-rs/std-training/README.md

-The repository includes the option to use [Visual Studio Code remote containers](https://code.visualstudio.com/docs/remote/containers), the development container includes all the necesary dependencies alongside helpful VS Code extension and settings.
+The repository includes the option to use [Visual Studio Code remote containers](https://code.visualstudio.com/docs/remote/containers), the development container includes all the necessary dependencies alongside helpful VS Code extension and settings.
 For more information on how to use it, refer to [esp-rs-devcontainer](https://github.com/SergioGasquez/esp-rs-devcontainer).
 > If using Podman, follow along the [Podman setup section](https://github.com/SergioGasquez/esp-rs-devcontainer#optional-podman).

-Developing in an online dev enviroment is also available with [Gitpod](https://www.gitpod.io/):
+Developing in an online dev environment is also available with [Gitpod](https://www.gitpod.io/):

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/github.com/SergioGasquez/espressif-trainings/tree/main)

-When using an online Gitpod enviroment, flashing and monitoring can be done with online tools, for more information have a look at [Flash](https://github.com/SergioGasquez/esp-rs-devcontainer#adafruit-esptool) and [Monitor](https://github.com/SergioGasquez/esp-rs-devcontainer#online-serial-monitor) sections of [esp-rs-devcontainer](https://github.com/SergioGasquez/esp-rs-devcontainer) repository.
+When using an online Gitpod environment, flashing and monitoring can be done with online tools, for more information have a look at [Flash](https://github.com/SergioGasquez/esp-rs-devcontainer#adafruit-esptool) and [Monitor](https://github.com/SergioGasquez/esp-rs-devcontainer#online-serial-monitor) sections of [esp-rs-devcontainer](https://github.com/SergioGasquez/esp-rs-devcontainer) repository.

 ### Wokwi Simulator
 The devcontainer includes the option of simulating the exercises with [Wokwi](https://wokwi.com/).
-In order to build and run a Wokwi simulation, the task `Build current project and run Wokwi simulation` In order to run a Wokwi simulation, the task `Build current project and run Wokwi simulation` defined in `.vscode/tasks.json` can be used.
-For this open the `main.rs` file of your project you would like to compile & run.
-Please ensure the file is in focus in VS Code. focused in VS Code.
-The task will generate a binary file for the application and run Wokwi simulation, this task can also be run with `Ctrl-Shift-B` or `Cmd-Shift-B`.
+In order to build and run a Wokwi simulation, several task are provided via `.vscode/tasks.json`:
+- `Build and run Wokwi simulation: Focused project` is the default build task.
+  To use it, open the `main.rs` file of your project you would like to compile & run.
+Please ensure the file is in focus in VS Code.
+> Default build task can be run from:
+> - From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (`Ctrl-Shift-P` or `Cmd-Shift-P`) run the `Tasks: Run Build Task` command
+> - `Terminal`-> `Run Build Task` in the menu.
+> - With `Ctrl-Shift-B` or `Cmd-Shift-B`
+- `Build and run Wokwi simulation: <project>` Builds and run simulation for the selected `<project>`.
+> Task can be run from:
+> - From the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) (`Ctrl-Shift-P` or `Cmd-Shift-P`) run the `Tasks: Run Task` command
+> - `Terminal`-> `Run Task` in the menu.

+A script, `run.sh`, under the `wokwi` folder, is also provided with the same purpose, build and run the Wokwi simulation for the different projects, in order to use it:
+1. Set the `CURRENT_PROJECT` environment variable:
+   `$ export CURRENT_PROJECT=<project>`.
+Possible values of `<project>` are:
+   - `intro/hardware-check`
+   - `intro/http-client/exercise`
+   - `intro/http-client/solution`
+   - `intro/http-server/exercise`
+   - `intro/http-server/solution`
+   - `intro/mqtt/exercise`
+   - `intro/mqtt/host-client`
+   - `intro/mqtt/solution`
+   - `advanced/button-interrupt/exercise`
+   - `advanced/button-interrupt/solution`
+   - `advanced/i2c-driver/solution`
+   - `advanced/i2c-sensor-reading/solution`
+2. Run the bash script: `$ bash wokwi/run.sh`

+> When using Gitpod online enviroment, using the script is the reccomended
+> method since VScode task are not available

 ## Development